durbanlegend/thag_rs/README.md

 ## Usage
-Once installed, you can use the `thag_rs` command (with underscore) from the command line. `thag_rs` uses the clap crate to process command-line arguments including --help.
+Once installed, you can use the `thag` command from the command line. `thag_rs` uses the clap crate to process command-line arguments including --help.

 Here are some examples: